-QuickBooks Point of Sale for Desktop tracks your daily point-of-sale business transactions like purchasing, receiving and selling merchandise as well as tracking inventory and customers.
+QuickBooks Desktop Point of Sale tracks your daily point-of-sale business transactions like purchasing, receiving and selling merchandise as well as tracking inventory and customers.
 QuickBooks Desktop, on the other hand, helps you pay bills, manage cash flow, invoice customers and run financial reports.

 Financial Exchange is a process of sharing information between these two programs usually done anytime or as part of your end of day procedure.
 Financial Exchange significantly reduces your workload as it keeps you from entering the information twice since:

 This article helps you understand the process of integration between Point of Sale and QuickBooks Desktop.
 It also outlines the features of both programs that are allowed during Financial Exchange.